msafee72/Web-Engineering/README.md

 # BSEF21M057-WEB
-This repository will contain all of my Web Engineering Labs
+This repository will contain all of my Web Engineering Assignments & Labs.